Perrigo slashes full-year forecast again, shares plunge

 The company, which had a market capitalization of $13.62 billion as of Tuesday's close, said it now expected adjusted earnings of $6.85-$7.15 per share for the year, down from its earlier estimate of $8.20-$8.60.

-Perrigo shares were down 10 percent at $85.18 in afternoon trading after falling as much as 13 percent to touch 5-year low of $82.50.

-Up to Tuesday's close, Perrigo's stock had fallen 34 percent this year, making it the second-worst performing share in the S&P 500 healthcare index .SPXHC in percentage terms.
+Up to Tuesday's close, Perrigo's stock had fallen 34 percent this year, making it the second-worst performing share in the S&P 500 healthcare index in percentage terms.
+(Reporting by Ankur Banerjee in Bengaluru; Editing by Ted Kerr)